 For me, it was a little war of attrition: gradually, over the years, enough things amassed that made staying the way I was seem less possible, until the constellation of chance and will power and deathly tiredness was at last enough to make me change.
 Maybe this blog will be one of those additions to the tally of reasons for someone else.

 I stopped eating properly when I was 16; it was easy, cutting out breakfast and beginning to lie about other meals.
-I'm 5 ½ feet tall and at my lowest ebb weighed 39 kilos, or just under 90 pounds.
-Now I'm 27, I'm a healthy weight, (have developed ‘assets' my boyfriend certainly appreciates,) and I have the glorious sense of certainty that I'll never do any of that again.
+I got steadily thinner, and at my lowest ebb, I felt I was nothing any more but anorexia.
+Now I'm 27, I'm at a weight that's healthy for my body, (have developed ‘assets' my boyfriend certainly appreciates,) and I have the glorious sense of certainty that I'll never do any of that again.
 Why the hell would I?

 In this blog I'll chart the progress of the illness and the progress of the recovery from it.
 It's a fascinating thing, anorexia, from all sorts of points of view: the personal, the social, the medical, the philosophical.
 It seems to be becoming more and more prevalent, yet it's so little understood.
 Maybe this blog will help clear the haze a little.